What is the PrenatalSAFE® screening test?

 - Free blood sample transport : certified according to UN3373, and free shipping service of biological samples to the laboratory by express courier.

 - All inclusive customer assistance : from sample shipment to reporting.

-- Specialist and scientific support : Molecular biologists and qualified geneticists are always available to assist patients on the interpretation of results.
+- Specialist and scientific support : Molecular biologists and qualified geneticists are available to discuss abnormal results.